 The English proficiency of all students in the school will be measured using the assessment appropriate for their current grade level.
 The decision to exit students from ELA is based upon the formal MiniLit and MulitLit proficiency assessment, progress reports, and input from relevant academic staff.
-In general, students who demonstrate an overall English Language Proficiency Level of 5 or 6 on the

-WIDA Language Proficiency Test are generally not formally classified as ELA.
-They would no longer require additional English language support to access the mainstream curriculum beyond that which is provided for students for whom English is the Mother Tongue.
+In general, students who demonstrate an overall English Language Proficiency on MAP Test and in class assessment are generally not formally classified as ELA.
+They would no longer require additional English language support to access the mainstream curriculum beyond that which is provided for students for whom English is the first language.